sjcockell/fuzzierlogic.blog/files/wp-content/plugins/easygravatars/readme.txt

 Donate link: http://dougal.gunters.org/donate
 Tags: comments, gravatars, gravatar, avatars, avatar, images, personalization Requires at least: 2.0.4
-Tested up to: 2.5
+Tested up to: 3.0-alpha
-Stable tag: 1.2
+Stable tag: 1.3

 Add Gravatars to your comments without modifying any template files.
 Just activate, and you're done!

 == Description ==

+This plugin allows you to automatically add Gravatars for commenters to your theme, if your theme does not already support them.

 According to the Gravatar.com website, Gravatars are Globally Recognized Avatars, or an "avatar image that follows you from weblog to weblog